hktalent/dht/README.md

 - update all mod to new
 - update to go 1.18
 - and config.LocalNodeId
-- config.PrimeNodes add 3982 ips
+- config.PrimeNodes add 3982 ips，Increase the speed of joining the DHT network
 - Rich annotations
 - Friendly UML diagram rendering